frankiesanjana/bake-it-better/README.md

 #### Edit Bake Form

-- Logged in users who are the author of a given bake can edit the bake via the Edit Bake button shown above on the Bake Detail page.
+- Logged in users who are the author of a given bake can edit the bake via the Edit Bake button shown above on the Bake Detail page or via the Edit Bake button that appears under the bake cards on the bake cards displays (shown above for the homepage and also displayed in the My Starred Bakes page for any relevant bakes).
 - The Edit Bake form uses Summernote in the same fields as the Add Bake form as described above.
 - When the Edit Bake form is opened, all fields are pre-populated with the existing content: